On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

 \begin{remark} Just as in the proof of \Cref{thm1}, we make only very restricted use of support-basedness in the proof of \Cref{thm2}.
 It suffices if two voters are allowed to exchange their preferences over two alternatives.
 This technical restriction is significantly weaker than support-basedness, which allows any number of voters to change their preferences. \end{remark}

-\begin{remark} An important subclass of support-based SCFs are majority-based SCFs, which \citet{Fish77a} calls C1 functions.
-They only rely on the majority relation $R_M=\{(a,b)\in A^2\colon s_{ab}(R)\geq s_{ba}(R)\}$ of the input profile $R$ to compute the choice set.
-For majority-based SCFs, an even more severe impossibility holds: there is no majority-based SCF that satisfies non-imposition and strategyproofness if $m\geq 3$ and $n\geq 3$.
-Even though this statement does not require Pareto-optimality and therefore cannot use \Cref{lem:NU}, the result follows from a proof similar to the one of \Cref{thm2}.
-See the appendix for more details. \end{remark}

 \begin{remark} If preferences are required to be strict, \Cref{thm2} does not hold.
-Several SCFs including the uncovered set, the minimal covering set, and the essential set are strategyproof, Pareto-optimal and support-based, but no voter is a nominator for them (see, e.g, \citep{BBH15a} for more details). \end{remark}
+Several SCFs including the uncovered set, the minimal covering set, and the essential set are strategyproof, Pareto-optimal and support-based, but no voter is a nominator for them \shortcite<for more details, see, e.g.,>[Chapter 3]{BCE+14a}.
+Remarkably, all these SCFs are majoritarian and thus affected by the stronger impossibility in \Cref{thm:C1} if we allow for ties in voters' preferences. \end{remark}

 \begin{remark} \Cref{thm1,thm2} raise the question whether all voters must be nominators for every anonymous, Pareto-optimal, and strategyproof social choice function.
-This is not the case because the SCF $f^*$, as defined in \Cref{remark}, represents a counterexample. \end{remark}
+This is not the case because the SCF $f^*$, as defined in \Cref{remark}, satisfies near unanimity and therefore represents a counterexample.
+This leads to the intriguing question on the minimal value $l$ such that all groups of $l$ voters are nominating for every anonymous SCF that satisfies Pareto-optimality and strategyproofness.
+An upper bound for this problem is provided by \Cref{lem:NU}, which shows that $l\leq \lceil\frac{n+1}{2}\rceil$. \end{remark}